Jannertje/spacetime-fullgrid-parallel/README.md

-# A scalable algorithm for solving linear parabolic equations
+# A parallel algorithm for solving linear parabolic equations
 This repository supplements arXiv:2009.08875.

 We implemented our algorithm in Python3 using the open source finite element